NHadjiraIA/exemple/Readme.txt

-this is a basic documentation for the sample code.
+This is a basic documentation for the sample code.